fahim-ash/SuperMan/README.md

 * implement intial frontend for testing jwt - inc
 * create serice registry and service discovery - inc
 * have to think of a better way to use shared gprc(maybe a git repo) - inc
+* need a better way to handle all the urls and ports, it's getting out of hand - inc
+* user service and auth service will be communicate with rest api instead of grpc, other wise we have to implement both rest and grpc on the user service, other services will communicate with grpc, no problem

 ```